lume/glas/README.md

 from the Three.js repo into a single `src/as/core/Object3D.ts` file in our repo.

-During porting, we need to convert all `function`-style classes from the Three.js source to `class` syntax in our code.

 Then we ported [`test/unit/src/core/Object3D.tests.js` from the Three.js repo](https://github.com/mrdoob/three.js/blob/r105/test/unit/src/core/Object3D.tests.js)
 and made it a sibling file of our `Object3D.ts` file, at